exoscale/terraform-provider-exoscale/docs/resources/compute_instance.md

 * `deploy_target_id` - A Deploy Target ID.
 * `labels` - A map of key/value labels.

-`network_interface` - Attach the compute instance to a private network:
+`network_interface` - Attach the compute instance to a private network (can be specified multiple times):

 * `network_id` - (Required) The [Private Network][r-private_network] ID to attach to the Compute instance.
 * `ip_address` - The IP address to request as static DHCP lease if the network interface is attached to a *managed* Private Network (see the [`exoscale_network`][r-private_network] resource).